Substance Abuse Prevention and Services

 - Developmental Assets are the building blocks for healthy development that help youth grow up healthy, caring and responsible.
 Search Institute has identified 40 assets that strengthen youth – these assets have tremendous power to protect young people from harmful choices and encourage healthy ones.

-- The 40 assets are not revolutionary or complicated, they simply make sense.
-And they apply to all kids, not just children at risk, kids from affluent families, or kids living in poverty.
+- The 40 assets are not revolutionary or complicated and they apply to all kids, not just children at risk.

 Everyone can build assets, take a second and make a difference